 ‘Kimolos – an Aegean rugged jewel that will captivate you with its geological beauty and architectural wealth.’

-Kimolos is a beautiful little island in the constellation of the Cyclades, that is located next to Milos and comes with mysterious beaches, rare geological monuments and incredible architectural wealth.
-Even with it sitting next to a much popular Aegean destination in Greece< kimolos has managed to keep its charm unspoiled all through.
-When visiting Kimolos, you will be opening yourself up to picturesque architecture, crystal clear waters and amazing beaches.
-This Island is slowly shaping to become Greece’s hottest alternative destination.
+Kimolos is a beautiful little island of the Cyclades located next to Milos but is rich with mysterious beaches, rare geological monuments and incredible architectural wealth.
+Even though it is very close to much more popular Aegean destinations in Greece, Kimolos has managed to maintain its charm unspoiled.
+When visiting Kimolos, you will find yourself lost among picturesque architecture, crystal clear waters and amazing beaches.
+This island is slowly starting to become Greece’s hottest alternative destination.

-This Island comes with only one village, Chorio, which also doubles up as the Island’s capital, the centre point of all activities.
-The town is characterized by a quaint settlement that can be found all over across the Island’s port of entry.
-Here, you will have access to a wide variety of tourist facilities, shops, restaurants and hotels.
+There is only one village on this island, Chorio, which is also the island’s capital, the central point of all activities.
+The town is characterized by a quaint settlement that can be found spread out all over the port.
+Here, you have access to a wide variety of tourist facilities, shops, restaurants and hotels.
 You will love spending a night here.

-When it comes to beaches, the Island is home to enticing beaches that can be accessed either through boat or on foot.
-One thing you will be guaranteed of is the luscious swimming experience you are about to immerse yourself into.
+When it comes to beaches, the island has plenty of enticing beaches that can be accessed either by boat or on foot.
+One thing you will be guaranteed of is the heavenly swimming experience.

 What to do in Kimolos